DestinyFate/guilds/README.md

 # Guilds
-A simple REST service to manage a guilds system.
+A simple REST service to manage a guilds system created using Sequelize, Postgresql, and Node.js

 # Instructions
 ## Setup